ainayves/cgpt/pypi_desc.md

 cgpt tellme
 ```

-### 🌞 NEW FEATURE : CGPT INSIDE A LOCAL NETWORK
+### 🔗 CGPT INSIDE A LOCAL NETWORK

-Now , you can use cgpt inside a LAN.
+You can use cgpt inside a LAN.

 - You just need one Host (`connected to internet`) to be the server.
 - Other Hosts (`not connected to internet`) can ALWAYS use Chat GPT as `client`.